-As part of our work to become a Smart City, we’re installing 11,000 smart sensors in a range of communal and litter bins.
-This project is funded by the European Regional Development Fund (ERDF) and Zero Waste Scotland.
+As part of our work to become a Smart City, we’ve installed 11,000 smart sensors in a range of communal and litter bins.
+This project was funded by the European Regional Development Fund (ERDF) and Zero Waste Scotland.
 Read our Digital and Smart City strategy.
 We delivered three projects budgeted at £6.4m, of which £2.5m is part of the ERDF grant.

-Smart bin sensors will help us keep a track of
+Smart bin sensors are helping us keep a track of

 - if a bin is full

 This is helping make our neighbourhoods nicer places to live and protect our environment from litter.
 We're using this data to

 - create more efficient waste collection routes, helping us save fuel and allowing us to divert resources to other places